Personal Wealth Management / Market Analysis

 Exhibit 3: … Services Has Returned to Growth

-PMIs suggest growth is overall persisting.
-They even suggest Germany’s dip may reverse in Q2.
-Now, surveys won’t provide the detail output measures (e.g., GDP, industrial production and retail sales) can, but the latter are even more backward-looking given their lag time.
-For example, Eurostat released March eurozone industrial production (which fell -4.1% m/m) a week and a half ago—which is nearly two months after S&P Global announced a sub-50 manufacturing PMI for the eurozone.[v]
+We think PMIs suggest growth is overall persisting, and based on our research, they suggest Germany’s dip may reverse in Q2.
+Now, surveys won’t provide the detail output measures (e.g., GDP, industrial production and retail sales) can, but we think the latter are even more backward-looking given their lag time.
+For example, Eurostat released March eurozone industrial production (which fell -4.1% m/m) a week and a half ago—which is nearly two months after S&P Global announced a sub-50 manufacturing PMI for the eurozone.[viii]

 Get a weekly roundup of our market insights.